At a Glance

 All stated financial information is subject to change.
 View additional tuition information.

 Master’s in Athletic Training

-The Master's in Athletic Training, which begins in summer 2015, is a full-time residency program that prepares students for successful completion of the national Board of Certification, Inc. (BOC) examination and for careers in athletic training.
+Become an athletic trainer!
+The Commission on Accreditation of Athletic Training Education (CAATE)-accredited master’s in athletic training, which welcomed its first class in summer 2015, is a full-time residency program that prepares students for successful completion of the national Board of Certification, Inc. (BOC) examination and for careers in athletic training.

 Multiple clinical experiences provide students with practical learning designed to strengthen professional preparation and career placement.
 A Christian worldview is woven throughout the program, giving students a Christ-centered perspective of this service profession.